wenjiezhou/shortening-url-service/README.md

 Sample response:
 {"shortUrl":"http://localhost:9024/shortener/Cd"}

-Step 2: copy shotUrl value from above response "http://localhost:9024/shortener/Cd", and paste it to browser, you will be redirect to original long url "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse".
+Step 2: copy shotUrl value from above response "http://localhost:9024/shortener/Cd", and paste it to browser, you will be redirected to original long url "https://help.netflix.com/legal/termsofuse?locale=en&docType=termsofuse".

 ### Api Testing against the service deployed in cloud
-In case of if the service can not be run in your local machine successfully, i also deploy the same code on to cloud.
+In case of if the service can not be run in your local machine successfully, i also deployed the same code on to cloud.
 Following is how to test it:

 Step 1: Run curl command.